Which place is cheaper, Stockholm or Ephesus?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer brings many poeple to Ephesus as well as Stockholm.
+The family-friendly experiences are the main draw to Ephesus this time of year.
 Also, many travelers come to Stockholm for the city activities, the music scene, and the family-friendly experiences.

 Ephesus is much warmer than Stockholm in the summer.
 The daily temperature in Ephesus averages around 27°C (81°F) in July, and Stockholm fluctuates around 18°C (64°F).